-The OAS closed loop shower was developed by Orbital Systems founder Mehrdad Mahdjoubi, based on his work with the NASA Mars missions.
+The Orbital closed loop shower was developed by Orbital Systems founder Mehrdad Mahdjoubi, based on his work with the NASA Mars missions.

 Shower flow rates can vary, depending on where you live.
 But up to 2 gallons per minute wouldn't be unusual—meaning a 10 minute shower would use 20 gallons of fresh, heated water.

-With OAS, that same 20 gallon shower could use as little as 2.
+With Orbital Shower, that same 20 gallon shower could use as little as 2.
 At the same time, the technology ensures the consistent pressure and temperature expected of a premium shower experience.

-Michael also points to a hidden—but equally important—advantage of technologies like OAS.
+Michael also points to a hidden—but equally important—advantage of technologies like the Orbital Shower.

 "So much of the cost to build a house is the infrastructure for handling the effluent generated in it.
-OAS lowers the need to accommodate the flows we plan for now—going from 55,000 gallons to 5500 gallons, for instance, would save thousands in construction costs."
+Orbital Shower lowers the need to accommodate the flows we plan for now—going from 55,000 gallons to 5500 gallons, for instance, would save thousands in construction costs."

 Some people don't just want to get away from it all—they want to live away from it all.
 For them, advances in modular home design allow them to not only have their dream home, but have it in their dream location.